masesgroup/KNet/src/documentation/articles/usagePS.md

 ### Main-Class command cmdlets

-Here a list of cmdlets which executes well known tasks defined from Apache Kafka like you use the scripts available in the Apache Kafka release:
+Here a list of cmdlets which executes well known tasks defined from Apache Kafka™ like you use the scripts available in the Apache Kafka™ release:

 * **Start-KNetPS**: Initialize the engine and can be the first command to be invoked.
 The arguments are:
   * Inherited from JnetPS: